This post is part of a multi-story series based on my latest trip with Intrepid Travel. Here is the trip link.

 Spoiler alert: I had so much fun I almost paid a $500 change fee to spend one extra day with the group, crying and sputtering when I had to leave everyone to go to the airport.
 This video pretty much sums up my happiness.

-This is my introductory post to my new blog series, Way to San Jose, where I detail some of my favorite adventures from the journey, like summiting an active volcano in Nicaragua, playing in paradise in Honduras and white water rafting in Costa Rica.
+This is my introductory post to my new blog series, Way to San Jose, where I detail some of my favorite adventures from the journey, like summiting an active volcano in Nicaragua, playing in paradise while traveling Honduras, and white water rafting in Costa Rica — all highlights of traveling Central America.

 1. Strong Bonds